ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 </div>

-Ktor only requires you to specify which [module or modules](/servers/application.html#modules) do you want it to load when starting the server using `ktor.application.modules` property.
+Ktor only requires you to specify which [module or modules](/servers/application.html#modules) you want it to load when starting the server using the `ktor.application.modules` property.
 All the other properties are optional.

 A typical, simple HOCON file for Ktor (`application.conf`) would look like this: